MindOfMatter/Excalandia_patcher/README.md

 ## Included Tools

 ### **`complete_modpack.ps1`**
-- The main script orchestrates the download, and replacement processes by running the other scripts in sequence.
+- The main script orchestrates the download processes by running the other scripts in sequence.
 - Automates:
   - Mod downloads via the Python script.
-  - Audio replacement.

 ### **`modrinth_downloader.py`**
 - Downloads mods from Modrinth using project IDs and filenames.
 - Ensures mods are saved in the correct directory (`mods`) relative to the script folder.
 - Skips already downloaded mods for efficiency.

-### **`replace_audio_mods.ps1`**
-- Automates the replacement of audio assets in mods using a custom resource pack located in `resourcepacks/MyCustomDiscs`.
-- All replaced audio .ogg files are free to use (not protected) : https://pixabay.com/

 ---